 Remarks When set to TRUE, the application has requested that the service object not deliver events.
 Events will be queued by the service object but not delivered until the application changes FreezeEvents to FALSE.

 When set to FALSE, the application allows events to be delivered.
-If some events have been held while events were frozen and all other conditions are correct for delivering the events, changing FreezeEvents to FALSE will allow these events to be delivered.
+If some events have been held while events were frozen, and all other conditions are correct for delivering the events, changing FreezeEvents to FALSE will allow these events to be delivered.

 An application can choose to freeze events for a specific sequence of code where interruption by an event is not desirable.